|Date and times||Wednesday 2 May 2018, 09.00 - 12.00|

 Michael trained in research methods and statistics and has experience of researching international higher education since 2005.
 He has been integral to the inception, development and management of British Council research projects covering different aspects of international education including surveying the motivations of prospective international students, forecasting international student mobility, and measuring and benchmarking the internationalisation activities of different countries.

-Dr Graeme Atherton, Director, AccessHE and NEON
+Dr Graeme Atherton, Director, AccessHE and NEON, UK

 Dr Graeme Atherton has been working in the field of education research and management since 1995.
 After 6 years leading Aimhigher work in London, he founded and now leads both AccessHE and the National Education Opportunities Network (NEON) in the UK.
 Dr Atherton holds Visiting Professorships at London Metropolitan University and Sunway University, Kuala Lumpur, Malaysia.
 He is a member of the European Access Network (EAN) Board and has produced over 120 conference papers, and publications.
 Graeme has led the latest stage of the British Council study “The shape of global higher education” focussing on HE policy in ASEAN countries.